Packed trains, drinking: Japanese impatient over virus steps - WHIZ News

 Japan has avoided implementing a hard lockdown to curb infections, and past states of emergency have had little teeth, with people and businesses free to ignore the provisions.
 These measures have since been toughened, but they come as citizens show increased impatience and less desire to cooperate, making it possible that the emergency declaration will be less effective.

-The current state of emergency in Tokyo and Osaka, Kyoto and Hyogo prefectures in the west is scheduled to end Tuesday.
-Officials want to extend it in those areas and to expand to Aichi in central Japan and Fukuoka in the south.
+The current state of emergency in Tokyo and Osaka, Kyoto and Hyogo prefectures in the west was scheduled to end Tuesday.
+Suga said his government has decided to extend it in those areas and expand it to Aichi in central Japan and Fukuoka in the south.

-Officials in charge of Japan’s COVID-19 response are seeking experts’ endorsement of the plan, and Suga will announce the measures later Friday.

-On Friday, two days after “Golden Week” holiday makers returned to their daily routine — Tokyo logged 907 new cases of coronavirus infection, up sharply from 635 when the state of emergency began in the capital last month, but far above a target of 100 that some experts recommend.
+On Friday, two days after “Golden Week” holiday makers returned to their daily routine, Tokyo logged 907 new cases of coronavirus infections, up sharply from 635 when the state of emergency began in the capital last month, but far above the target of 100 that some experts recommend.

-During the holidays, significantly more people than last year were seen at tourist spots in Kyoto and Nara despite stay-home requests.
-With drinking places closed, younger people carrying canned beer and snacks gathered at parks and streets in downtown Tokyo.
+During the holidays, significantly more people than last year were seen at tourist spots in Kyoto and Nara despite stay-at-home requests.
+With drinking places closed, younger people carrying canned beer and snacks gathered in parks and streets in downtown Tokyo.
 When the holiday ended, many defied requests for remote work and returned to their offices on packed trains.

-The extension deepens uncertainty over a speculated May 17 visit by International Olympics Committee President Thomas Bach, and if Japan can safely host the Summer Olympics postponed from last year and scheduled to be held July 23-Aug.
+The extension deepens uncertainties over a speculated May 17 visit by International Olympics Committee President Thomas Bach, and whether Japan can safely host the Olympics postponed from last year and currently scheduled for July 23-Aug.
 8.

 Despite criticism for being slow to take virus measures, Suga has been reluctant to hurt the already pandemic-damaged economy and pledged to keep the state of emergency “short and intensive,” though experts said just over two weeks would be too short to effectively slow the infections.